 Reports on Recoveries from Similar Illnesses

 I am inspired by the success of others.
 Locally I know a friend who was diagnosed with a cancer that is often deadly.
-That woman crafted a treatment plan of natural alternatives to western chemotherapy and radiation, ones she felt were right for her.
-After the research, her intuition led her to choices for therapies, diets and more.
-The journey lasted over two years and just this weekend that recovered dear one celebrated eight years cancer free after test results showing no evidence of recurrence.
+That woman crafted a treatment plan of natural alternatives ,ones she felt were right for her, instead of the conventional medicine of chemotherapy and radiation, After the research, her intuition led her to choices for therapies, diets and more.
+The journey lasted over two years.
+It has now been ten years since this dear one celebrated test results showing no evidence of recurrence.

 Books are available filled with recovery stories including tools for the journey.
 Among them is Radical Remissions by Kelly Turner.

 In order to meet some unwanted circumstance, what am I learning to do?